-An effective commissioner provides unit leadership with information and guidance on the latest changes in their specific program whether it be Cub Scouts to Sea Scouts.
-Change is a constant throughout the national level programs and flowing down this information is an important part of ensuring quality programs for all youth participants of the BSA.
+An effective commissioner provides unit leadership with information and guidance on the latest changes in their specific program, whether Cub Scouts or Sea Scouts.
+Change is a constant throughout the national level programs, and flowing down this information is an essential part of ensuring quality programs for all BSA youth participants.
 Check out the latest resources for Scouting@Home to help scouts continue advancement activities while shelter-in-place.

 Scouting @ Home and Virtual Meetings

 These are unprecedented times with the COVID-19 pandemic and the national directive for social distancing and avoidance of social gatherings.
-Given the challenges, many units and councils are coming up with new ideas for at home meetings and utilizing technologies to host virtual meetings.
-In addition, as certain states are allowing meetings with COVID guidelines, BSA is providing guidance to unit leaders on when and how to meet.
+Given the challenges, many units and councils are coming up with new ideas for at-home meetings and utilizing technologies to host virtual meetings.
+Besides, as individual states are allowing meetings with COVID guidelines, BSA is providing guidance to unit leaders on when and how to meet.
 Here is a list of a few of these sites and articles at the current time.

 - Official BSA websites